 - We are carefully monitoring the CDC guidelines with regards to COVID-19, and will announce any changes in plans for this in person camp.
 We want to provide opportunities for our flute community but must be mindful of what is best for the safety of our students, faculty, and staff.

-- Due to safety precautions, our schedule will be highly revised from years past and enrollment will be limited.
+- Due to safety precautions, our schedule will be somewhat revised from years past and enrollment may be limited.